dpnpinto/phpexamples/Exemplo_1/readme.md

 ### :hash: Config

-create dpp database import sqlfiles and config conn.php **If you clone this project than in your phpmyadmin make _dpp_ name empty database and import that sqlfile/dpp.sql file in empty database**
+**If you clone this project than in your phpmyadmin make _dpp_ name empty database and import that sqlfile/dpp.sql file in empty database, config conn.php passwd in includes**

 >***Default admin password is : <br/>
  email :admin@test.com <br>